Create Modal

 departments

-table. - The skills field is an Array, which allows you to store multiple skills related to the employee.
+table. - The skills field is an Array, allowing you to store multiple skills related to the employee.

-- The salary_details field is an Object, which stores structured data like salary breakdown (e.g., base salary, bonuses).
+- The salary_details field is an Object, storing complex data like salary breakdown (e.g., base salary, bonuses).

-- The large_salary field is of type BigInt, which is used for very large numbers, ensuring accuracy for large salary amounts.
+- The large_salary field is a BigInt, ensuring accurate storage of very large salary amounts.

 Benefits of Using Different Data Types:

-- String: Ideal for storing textual information like names and addresses.
+- String: Ideal for storing textual information like names, addresses, and descriptions.

 - Number: Perfect for numeric values, IDs, and quantities.